 - Access the course and class information in Canvas (the course management system where the class resides).
-Consult the De Anza Online Education website as needed. - Complete weekly textbook readings from Media Literacy in Action. - Answer weekly Discussion Questions (DQ), tying the topics to class readings and personal experiences. - Complete weekly Media Journal Entries (MJE), which require critical thinking and analysis - Contribute to and participate in class discussions by responding to at least three other classmates each week. - Complete a Media Stereotypes Report as a final project for the course.
-If you do not post a report, you will forfeit any extra credit points earned for the course and may not earn a grade higher than a "C" for the course.
+Consult the De Anza Online Education website as needed. - Complete weekly textbook readings from Media Literacy in Action. - Answer weekly Discussion Questions (DQ), tying the topics to class readings and personal experiences. - Complete Quizzes related to textbook reading. - Complete Media Journal Entries (MJE) which will culminate into a final Media Literacy Assessment Report. - Contribute to and participate in class discussions by responding to at least two other classmates each week. - Complete a Media Literacy Assessment Report as a final project for the course.
+If you do not post an assessment report, you will forfeit any extra credit earned for the course and may not earn a grade higher than a "C" for the course.